zhanghaoyu9931/KuafuPrimer/README.md

 * **Off-Target testing:** The `--offTarget_fasta` parameter in the `Screen_best_PP.py` allows users to specify a FASTA file containing non-target sequences for off-target testing.
 By default, it uses the human mitochondrial genome sequence.
 * **Primer secondary structure testing:** A testing module has been integrated to detect undesirable secondary structures, such as dimers and hairpins, which may reduce amplification efficiency.

-The detailed in-silico PCR performance and meta-information of every condidate primer pair are recorded in `detail_Genus_accuracy.csv` and `pri_metainfo.csv` files within the `$demo_PCR_output'_K'$K_num` directory.
+The detailed in-silico PCR performance and meta-information of every candidate primer pair are recorded in `detail_Genus_accuracy.csv` and `pri_metainfo.csv` files within the `$demo_PCR_output'_K'$K_num` directory.
 Please see the parameters help message for detailed description.

 ## Reproduce results in the publication